Support for . . .

 - Writing short answer and essay answers in Business exams

 Workshops and seminars

-Academic staff regularly refer students for one-on-one appointments with Learning Advisors.
-While this direct feedback on written work is beneficial to students at all levels of study, it can be particularly valuable for postgraduate students who are navigating the complexities of thesis-level research and writing.
+Students, whether campus-based or distance learners, can also book one-on-one appointments with learning advisors to get advice on their written work or presentations.
+ASC’s focus is on helping students become skilled thinkers and writers who have the ability to improve their own work.
+While this direct feedback is beneficial at all levels of study, it can be particularly valuable for postgraduate students who are navigating the complexities of thesis-level work.

 Accessing ASC assistance